PaymentHighway/paymenthighway-java-lib/README.md

 ### Significant Changes

+#### V2.1.0: Sub-merchant details for Payment Facilitators
+- Note: These changes are only relevant to certain Payment Facilitators and the usage must be specifically agreed upon!
+- New API version 20200915
+- Adding Payment Facilitator's sub-merchant details to requests is now possible
+- Financial adjustments to Reconciliation reports

 #### V2.0.0: Siirto API removed, new response fields for card transactions, TransactionResponse removed
 - New API version 20200401
 - Removed Siirto API